confucianfighter/mamba-2.8b-hf-breakdown/README.md

 Those outputs are the size of d_model, which in our case is 2560.

 Within the block, each  input is projected to a 10,240 dimensional vector, half representing x and half representing z.
+10,240 is double the inner dimensions of the model (5120)

-z is left alone (it's used to gate the final state output with the swish function (sigmoid of x times x))
+z is left alone, it is later used to gate the final state output with the swish function during the non parallel part of the state updates ((sigmoid of x times x) times z)

 From there there is a matrix of learned weights the size of d_conv (4) and x, (5120 at this point).
-This convolution is performed depthwise along the last 4 5120 dimensional embeddings, such that there is a separate and unique convolution for each of 5120 channels.
+This convolution is performed depthwise along the last four 5120 dimensional embeddings, such that there is a separate and unique convolution for each of 5120 channels.
 The convolution is taken as a simple dot product of 4 values at each channel.

 The output of that is a 5120 dimensional embedding.